 Some models have a built-in water filter to save you having to use a separate water filter jug to fill your kettle.
 Water is poured into a top container and then filters through into the main body of the kettle.
 They use replaceable cartridges which generally last one to two months between changes.

 This refers to the mesh filter in the spout.
 It should be easy to remove for cleaning purposes and the mesh should be fine enough and well-fitting to stop any limescale getting into your cup.

 Most kettles have some sort of illumination to show when they're switched on.

 The most basic types are a simple red light, but recently illuminating blue switches have been all the rage.
 Glowing water gauges or bases are common.

 To persuade you to part with even more cash some kettles now include dazzling light shows - top of the range kettles now often illuminate the entire transparent body of the kettle.
 The colour changes from blue to red as the water boils, or even cycles through the rainbow.

-None of these things adds any benefit to your kettle apart from aesthetic appeal.
+None of these things give you added benefit apart from aesthetic appeal.

 Some kettles let you alter the temperature the water is heated to.
 Some hot drinks, such as coffee or speciality teas, are best made with water of around 90 to 95 degrees.